karashiiro/garlandtools-api/README.md

 # garlandtools-api
 An unofficial Node wrapper for the Garland Tools API.
-Coverage is currently incomplete, so the module is not published on npm.
+It's still in need of testing :v

 It's asynchronous and promisified for your convenience.
 # Usage